 Caribbean seamoss is full of dietary fibers, and is low in lipid content with lots of macro-minerals (Na, K, Ca and Mg) and trace minerals (Fe, Zn, Cu, Se and I).
-It’s a great ingredient for easily adding minerals and vitamins to a healthy diet and is especially good as a vegan ingredients or for vegetarian diet – simple to use for many recipes.
+It’s a super-useful ingredient for easily adding minerals and vitamins to a healthy diet and is especially good as a vegan ingredient or for vegetarian diet.
+Seamoss, or sometimes written sea moss, is simple to us and versatile for many recipes.

 - a healthy thyroid system,